Andre-Ant/callbunker-mobile/replit.md

 # Overview

 CallBunker is a comprehensive communication security platform featuring both backend call screening services and a complete mobile application.
 The system protects users from unwanted calls through PIN/verbal authentication while providing cost-effective native mobile calling with caller ID spoofing.
-It integrates with Twilio for voice services and Google Voice for privacy protection, offering a complete solution for secure business and personal communications.
+It integrates with Twilio for voice services and Google Voice for privacy protection, offering a complete solution for secure business and personal communications, now including protected texting functionality.

 # User Preferences